Raul CariniFull Stack Developer

 Conclusion

-The key architectural decisions paid off:
+The key architectural decisions that made this growth possible: